qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 Also note that it is possible to :guilabel:`Load` the connection parameters from a :file:`.XML` file or :guilabel:`Save` them to a :file:`.XML` file.

-Now we are ready to load WFS layers from the above connection.
+Now we are ready to load WCS layers from the above connection.

 .. _`ogc-wfs`: